 Graduates from the Biomedical Engineering Technology program receive a Diploma of Technology in Biomedical Engineering Technology.
 The program provides education and training in the following subject areas: technical communication, algebra, calculus, statistics, basic bio- and analytical chemistry, human anatomy and physiology, biophysics, electricity and electronics, digital techniques and microprocessor applications, biomedical devices and systems, medical equipment-related standards and quality assurance protocols.
 During the second year, each student spends five weeks in supervised training in a local hospital, research agency, or equipment supply company.
 Graduates work closely with biomedical engineers and technologists, physicians, and others who use, manage, maintain, design, manufacture, and supply scientific and medical equipment.

 The program provides hands-on laboratory experience throughout, and trains students in engineering problem-solving methodology to allow them to upgrade and maintain their knowledge.

 BCIT recommends membership in the Canadian Medical and Biological Engineering Society (CMBES) and the Applied Science Technologists and Technicians of British Columbia (ASTTBC).

-For graduates interested in pursuing further studies, BCIT offers the Bachelor of Technology Degree in Technology Management (Health Option).
-Upon completion, graduates may proceed to Simon Fraser University's Master of Technology (MOT) MBA program and have the option to complete the MOT MBA degree in one year full-time, or two years part-time.
+Upon completion of the bachelor degree, Technology Management graduates can choose to enroll in the Simon Fraser University's Master of Technology (MOT) MBA program, and have the option to complete the degree in one year full-time, or two years part-time.